 We can think of this realm of imperfect rights as one of unwritten laws, with emphasis placed on unwritten; there is already a field of normative pressure, claims and petitions, but there are no norms, no clear criterions and distinctions.
-Normativity without norms.
+A realm of normativity without norms.
 There is nothing to conjoin these claims with the coercive power of law.
 Mendelssohn’s account helps underscore the power normativity exerts at this “zero degree”.
 Unwritten law is unconstituted: it comes from nowhere, has no moment of inception, but also, is never fully in existence.
 In juxtaposition to statues that draw their authority from the constitutive act of ‘laying hem down’ by the legislator, unwritten laws derive their compelling character from the mystery surrounding their origins.

 This vision of the primordial state of society is very close to the original sense of community as expounded by Roberto Esposito, of a cum munus, a common debt, gift or office, in which the very boundaries between the common and its members are not quite set, and what exerts its pressure is precisely this privation, this “nothing in common,” as Esposito puts it.
 The pure gift and the pure demand or duty truly coincide here – the given of community is its own lack, its duty to articulate itself by establishing rights and duties, by entering into a social give-and-take.